< back to guides

 The manager should have plenty of experience and knowledge in the food and beverage industry.
 The most successful ones have a passion for hospitality and keep up with the latest news

-After working in a restaurant for a while, they become knowledgeable of standards and typical procedures across the industry.
+After working in a restaurant for a while, they become knowledgeable of standards and typical procedures across the restaurant industry.

 Duties